robdevops/dreadpi/README.md

 #### WIRING

 Disclaimer: This info is provided for educational purposes.
-You should not mess around with high voltage.
-It's dangerous.
+Don't mess around with high voltage; it's dangerous.
 Your safety is your own responsibility.

 Jumper:
-* Remove the jumper closing JD-VCC with VCC.
+* Remove the relay module jumper closing JD-VCC and VCC.

 RasPi to relay control pins (low voltage side):
 * PIN1 (3V3)		-> VCC